Social Media for Yoga Teachers: Promoting your yoga business to the masses has never been easier than right now thanks to the Internet.

 There are a whole host of different platforms that you can use to send your message out to the world.

-It’s important to choose ones that you enjoy using and are going to interact on regularly – and that your ideal students are on.
+It’s important to choose ones that you enjoy using and is going to interact on regularly – and that your ideal students are on.

 - There’s no point spending all your time on Twitter if your students are hanging out on Instagram.